« Back to Recipe

 6) Remove from heat.

 Place a pork chop on each plate.
 Divide tomatoes/onions/peppers amongst your plates.
 Spoon sauce over the pork chops.
-Lightly dust pork chops, tomato/onions/peppers and plates with The Spice House French Countryside Seasoning.
+Lightly dust pork chops, tomato/onions/peppers and plates with The Spice House Lake Shore Drive Seasoning.
 Enjoy!

 *The recipe in Smitten Kitchen has a great tip for peeling small onions easily.